Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range

 (2) The second dataset is generated using the photoelectron hit time distributions of 10,650 PMTs obtained from the aforementioned muon simulation (three examples are shown in Fig.~\ref{fig:Hittime_muon_file0}) as input.
 Waveforms with photoelectron numbers uniformly distributed between 0 and 300 PEs are simulated, yielding a total of 106,500 waveforms.
 These are shown in the three subfigures on the left side of Fig.~\ref{fig:ratio_comp_400pe_muonsim}, also under different undershoot configurations.
 This dataset is primarily intended to supplement the first dataset by extending the coverage to photoelectron numbers below 200 PEs.

 The reconstruction results for these two simulated waveform datasets are presented in Fig.~\ref{fig:ratio_comp_400pe_muonsim}.
 It can be observed that, within the dynamic range of 0 to 300~PEs, the residual non-linearity of the reconstructed charge remains below 1\% for all three undershoot configurations.
 For waveforms with larger photoelectron numbers obtained from the muon simulation, a considerable fraction exhibit incomplete baseline recovery within the 1000~ns sampling window (as shown in Fig.~\ref{fig:tail_adc_vs_z}).
 After selecting waveforms satisfying $Amplitude_{t=1000~ns} \geq -0.8~a.u.$, the residual non-linearity of the reconstructed charge for these waveforms can be controlled within 2\%.
 For the remaining waveforms with $Amplitude_{t=1000~ns} < -0.8~a.u.$, subfigures (a1) (with 6.5\% undershoot) and (b1) (with 13\% undershoot) in Fig.~\ref{fig:ratio_vs_trueCharge_2000ns_comparison} present the reconstruction results using a 1000~ns sampling window.
 The results indicate that for waveforms that do not return to baseline by the end of the sampling window, the deviation of the reconstructed charge from the true value is more pronounced.
 As shown in Fig.~\ref{fig:ratio_vs_trueCharge_2000ns_comparison}(b1), this effect is particularly evident when the SPE waveform undershoot is large.
-When the charge is greater than 500~PEs, the ratio of reconstructed charge to true charge ("Rec/True") distinctly separates into two clusters, approximately located in the ranges of 1.01–1.05 and 0.95–1.01, respectively.
+When the charge is greater than 500~PE, the candle plot in Fig.~\ref{fig:ratio_vs_trueCharge_2000ns_comparison}(b1) shows a significant broadening of the “Rec/True” ratio distribution, indicating large reconstruction dispersion for high-charge waveforms.
+To investigate the origin of this broadening, we further examined the two-dimensional distribution of “Rec/True” versus “True Charge”.
+This examination reveals that the broadened distribution actually separates into two distinct clusters, approximately located in the ranges of 1.01–1.05 and 0.95–1.01, respectively.